EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 Compare EAN-13 and EAN-8 barcodes — when to use the full-size vs. compact format, how they differ in structure, and which one your product packaging requires.

 EAN-13 is the standard barcode for retail products worldwide.
-EAN-8 is its compact sibling — same scanning technology, smaller footprint, designed for products too small to carry a full-size barcode.
+EAN-8 is its compact version, same scanning technology, smaller footprint, designed for products too small to carry a full-size barcode.
 The choice between them is almost always straightforward: use EAN-13 unless your packaging physically cannot fit it.
 Here's why, and how to handle the cases where EAN-8 is the right call.

 Side-by-Side Comparison